 The National Association of Voice Actors (NAVA) advocates and promotes the advancement of of the voice acting industry through action, education, inclusion, and benefits.
 Launched in November 2022, NAVA is the first voice over association to offer access to nationwide group healthcare for voice actors.
 The NAVA Foundation was formed to help fund the mission of NAVA to advocate for voice actors all over the world.
 The National Association of Voice Actors Foundation is a 501(c)3 non-profit organization registered with the state of California.
 Learn more HERE.

-One thought on “The National Association of Voice Actors First Annual Gala Raises Nearly $60,000 to Support Artists”
+2 thoughts on “The National Association of Voice Actors First Annual Gala Raises Nearly $60,000 to Support Artists”